cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 the problem is with the code.

-Let’s add a custom failure message composed of a format string with a placeholder filled in with the actual value we got from the `add_two` function:
+Let’s add a custom failure message composed of a format string with a placeholder filled in with the actual value we got from the previous `add_two` function:

 ```cairo, noplayground